 These products range from the reasonable, such as throat sprays and nose clips, to the dubious, such as electroshock bracelets and magnets.
 And that's not counting the variety of (expensive) medical appliances and techniques required to control snoring caused by obstructive sleep apnea (OSA).
 Methods to cure OSA are more invasive, Continuous Positive Airway Pressure (CPAP) ventilators and surgery on the soft tissues of the palate are two options.

-Based on our reading of the medical literature, it appears that the proliferation of cheap, over-the-counter snoring remedies is directly related to people's unwillingness to follow the advice of their doctors.
-If you visit any reputable MD and complain of a mild snoring problem, he or she will suggest any or all of the following three lifestyle changes: losing weight, stopping smoking and not indulging in alcohol close to bedtime.
+Based on medical literature, it appears that the proliferation of cheap, over-the-counter snoring remedies is directly related to people's unwillingness to follow the advice of their doctors.
+If you visit any reputable M.D. and complain of a mild snoring problem, he or she will suggest any or all of the following three lifestyle changes: losing weight, stopping smoking and not indulging in alcohol close to bedtime.
 None of these are instant stop-snoring solutions, of course, and they require intense commitment over extended periods of time -- which is why a market for over-the-counter (OTC) snoring aids continues to flourish.